moisiet/shiny/revdep/problems.md

     Running diffusion...
     Computing p-scores through the specified distribution.
     Done.
-    267 nodes below the threshold have been limited to 150 nodes.
+    262 nodes below the threshold have been limited to 150 nodes.
-    267 nodes below the threshold have been limited to 150 nodes.
+    262 nodes below the threshold have been limited to 150 nodes.

+    Loading required package: org.Hs.eg.db
+    Warning in library(package, lib.loc = lib.loc, character.only = TRUE, logical.return = TRUE,  :
+      there is no package called ‘org.Hs.eg.db’

     Error: processing vignette 'FELLA.Rnw' failed with diagnostics: chunk 15 (label = 04_go)
-    Error : Package GOSemSim must be installed to add GO semantic similarity Execution halted
+    Error in eval(parse(text = OrgDb)) : object 'org.Hs.eg.db' not found
+    Execution halted
     ```